Farizon Xingxiang V7E: First generation (2024–2025)

-2025 update
+Second generation (2025–present)

-Starting from July 2025, the V7E was built on Farizon's third-generation urban new energy light-duty vehicle platform and was updated with a completely new design all aound to became an independent model. the updated model uses a front positioned electric motor and has a range of 375 km.
+Starting from July 2025, the V7E and longer variants such as the Xingxiang V8E was built on Farizon's GXA-M intelligent drive-by-wire architecture and was updated with a completely new design all around to became an independent model. the updated model uses a front positioned electric motor and has a range of 375 km.